AVAILABLE 24/7 | FREE CONSULTATION

 Since they were originally enacted, many civil rights and gun advocacy groups alike have regarded these laws as a potential violation of due process rights, not allowing the subject of a protective order the ability to argue their case in court prior to gun confiscation.
 While these orders can protect innocent individuals in very dangerous circumstances, in some cases, subjects of these orders of protection find that the law has been used against them unjustly.

-Red flag laws provide a legal framework to confiscate firearms from perceived high-risk individuals, thereby theoretically protecting individuals from violent acts before they happen.
+New Jersey Red Flag laws provide a legal framework to temporarily disarm individuals of firearms, thereby theoretically protecting individuals from violent acts before they happen.
 These emergency orders of protection were developed to enable the court to more easily confiscate or prevent the use of a firearm if there was sufficient evidence that an individual was an imminent threat of harming themselves or others.

-An emergency order of protection can be issued against an individual even if they own a firearm legally and have committed no weapons crime.
+An emergency order of protection in New Jersey can be issued against an individual even if they own a firearm legally and have committed no weapons crime.
 A temporary order is issued until the case can be heard by the court, where a final order is determined.

 We have years of experience in courts through NJ and NY and a proven track record of success in criminal cases.

-Under the Extreme Risk Protective Order Act, New Jersey’s red flag law enables household members, family members, police officers or other parties to petition the court to remove firearms from an individual who they believe is a threat to themselves or others.
-This order can temporarily prevent someone from possessing or purchasing a firearm or ammunition if there is sufficient evidence that they may be a danger.
+Under the Extreme Risk Protective Order Act, New Jersey’s red flag law enables household members, family members, police officers, or other parties to petition the court to remove firearms from an individual who they believe is a threat to themselves or others.
+This order can temporarily prevent someone in New Jersey from possessing or purchasing a firearm or ammunition if there is sufficient evidence that they may be a danger.

 Under New Jersey’s red flag law, the power of the court to confiscate firearms has been greatly expanded.
 Law enforcement can now more easily obtain an order to temporarily remove an individual’s firearm or the right to own a firearm when: